adrianhall/adrianhall.github.io/_posts/2020/2020-04-02-adding-unit-testing-to-template.md

 ---
 title: "Add unit testing to your React app"
 categories:
+  - Web
+tags:
-  - JavaScript
+  - testing
-  - React
+  - javascript
 ---

 Thus far, in my journey to produce a customized toolchain for my React development, I've covered a lot of ground.
-See [part 1]({% post_url 2020/2020-03-29-parcel-typescript-react %}) and [part 2](% post_url 2020/2020-03-31-adding-storybook-to-template %}) for that coverage.
+See [part 1]({% post_url 2020/2020-03-29-parcel-typescript-react %}) and [part 2]({% post_url 2020/2020-03-31-adding-storybook-to-template %}) for that coverage.
 I've come to the point where I need to discuss testing, which is a complex area.

 First, there are at least four types of testing you need to do: